 Tomo’s tip for career progression: “Progressing through crew roles, HR and my managers were very supportive and always asked me if I was ready to step up.
 However, it’s up to you to take the initiative and apply.
 Always ask for the training and support you need to master your job, because customer safety always comes before career progression.”

-Andy Johnson - Andy is Fullers’ newest Crew Development Manager (CDM).
-He coaches and mentors staff to achieve their career goals – drawing on his 14 years of experience at Fullers.
-He started working in the café as Onboard Services Crew (OBS), and worked through his qualifications all the way to Master in 2008.
+Andrew Johnson - With nearly 15 years of service under his belt, Andrew is Fullers360’s Marine Manager.
+Most recently, he was one of three Crew Development Manager (CDMs) who coached and mentored staff to achieve their career goals.
+He started working in the café as Onboard Services Crew (OBS) and worked through his qualifications all the way to Master in 2008.
 He knows first-hand the support crew need as they’re learning the ropes.

 What made him want to move to CDM?
-“During my time as Master, I expressed interest into learning what goes into building, delivering and crewing a new vessel.
+"During my time as Master, I expressed interest into learning what goes into building, delivering and crewing a new vessel.
 I got to see an entire new side of Fullers, which made me realise I wanted to get into the shore-based side of things.
-As CDM, I can share my personal experience, combined with the knowledge that was passed down to me by my mentors.”
+As CDM and now Marine Manager, I can share my personal experience, combined with the knowledge that was passed down to me by my mentors."

 Andy’s tip for career progression: “Take every learning opportunity you can.
 I got to experience so much being a crew member and Deckhand for all sorts of Masters over the years.
 When it comes to advancing your career, take initiative, but respect the process.
 Instead of rushing to get to the top, realise that those moments when you’re feeling stalled actually contribute to your experience, growth and success later on.”